seanpm2001/UCALC/README.md

 ---

+---

 # Contributers

 Currently, I am the only contributor.

-> * 1. [seanpm2001](https://github.com/seanpm2001/) - 202 commits (As of May 30th 2020 at 1:56 pm)
+> * 1. [seanpm2001](https://github.com/seanpm2001/) - 367 commits (As of May 30th 2020 at 5:05 pm)

 > * 2.
-No other contributers as of May 29th 2020 at 11:07 pm
+No other contributers as of May 30th 2020 at 5:05 pm

 ---

 # Current issues

+> * 1.
+Some files were not uploaded yet, as they contained sensitive links.
+Less than 10 files aren't available on GitHub

+---

+# Fixed issues

-> * I have 2 huge directories that I couldn't add in tonight.
+~~> * 1.
+I have 2 huge directories that I couldn't add in tonight.
 The English directories inside the UCALC Shell/CLI.
 It was originally a fairly easy process.
 I would upload them all at once, I could do it in one go.
 Newer versions had more versions, so I had to do it in multiple batches (due to a 100 file at once upload limit on GitHub) the problem now is that for 2 versions of the English directory, there are several subdirectories, with more subdirectories inside the directories subdirectories.
-It is going to be a nightmare to get them all uploaded, due to how long it is going to take.
+It is going to be a nightmare to get them all uploaded, due to how long it is going to take.~~

 ---